Development of The Last of Us Part II: History and overview

-The Last of Us Part IIs leadership team consisted of Druckmann as creative director, Newman and Margenau as co-game directors, and Schatz and Cambier as co-lead game designers.
+The Last of Us Part IIs leadership team consisted of (clockwise from top left) Neil Druckmann as creative director, Anthony Newman and Kurt Margenau as game directors, and Richard Cambier and Emilia Schatz as lead game designers.

 Approximately 2,169 developers across 14 studios worked on The Last of Us Part II.
 Story concepts were first conceived in late 2013, following the development and release of The Last of Us.
 Development began in 2014, soon after the release of The Last of Us Remastered.
 By August 2017, with the release of Uncharted: The Lost Legacy, the entire 350-person team at Naughty Dog had shifted to develop Part II.
 Neil Druckmann led development as creative director and writer, reprising his role from The Last of Us and Uncharted 4: A Thief's End (2016).
 Bruce Straley, game director on the original game, left Naughty Dog in 2017; Druckmann felt that the dynamic on Part II, the first game he co-directed without Straley, was different as a result.

 Anthony Newman and Kurt Margenau were selected to be co-game directors for Part II, a first for Naughty Dog as the position was previously held by one person.
 Both were hired during the development of Uncharted 2: Among Thieves (2009); Newman was the melee combat designer for The Last of Us, and Margenau was game director on Uncharted: The Lost Legacy.
 Margenau and Newman oversaw and approved the gameplay elements, such as level design and mechanics.
 Co-lead game designers Emilia Schatz and Richard Cambier were also part of the creative leadership team, continuing their roles from the development of Uncharted 4.

 Druckmann identified that, while Naughty Dog was granted the freedom to create any type of game, they were energized when presented the option to make a sequel to The Last of Us due to the importance of the characters, despite knowing it would divide some fans.
 The team subtitled the game as Part II because they viewed it as an extension of the first.
 Druckmann wanted Part II to be as effective a sequel as The Godfather Part II (1974) was to The Godfather (1972).
 As resources were shifted to improving the scale of the game, plans for multiplayer were canceled, shifted to a standalone game, The Last of Us Online, which was canceled in December 2023.
 Naughty Dog said Part II was the longest game they had made.